Norbiton to Hammersmith or Putney walk

 Finishing at Chiswick Station (+1 km)

-- For the suggested route, make your way to Burlington Lane Gate, near the southern corner of the gardens.
+- Make your way to Burlington Lane Gate, near the southern corner of the gardens.
 From the café the shortest route is to retrace your steps past the front of the house to the Cascade.
 From here you can either keep ahead or go up a flight of steps onto a higher parallel path, the Terrace.
 Both routes lead to an Obelisk in front of the gate.

 Finishing at Turnham Green Station (+1¾ km)

 - Make your way to Duke's Avenue Gate, in the northern corner of the gardens.
 From the café the shortest route is to go past the Italian Garden and turn left onto a broad tree-lined avenue.
 You could go out through the main gate at the far end and turn right to get to the subway under the A4, but it is better to veer right across the grass and leave through a pedestrian gate in the wall, with the A4 (Great West Road) ahead.